CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Experiments

 \subsection{Robustness of counting performance}

-\textbf{Repeatability.} Since \methodName{} is build on a diffusion framework, the outputs are stochastic.
+\textbf{Repeatability.} Since \methodName{} is built on a diffusion framework, the outputs are stochastic.
 To characterize the stability of the predictions, we thus calculated the statistics of the performance measures on the FSC147~\cite{ranjan2021learning} dataset over twenty different inference runs.
 Table~\ref{tab:stats_diff_model} shows remarkable stability with MAE standard deviation $\sigma_\text{MAE}=0.07$ (0.8\% relative deviation to the mean) and $\sigma_\text{RMSE}=0.38$ (1\% relative deviation to the mean).
-This confirms excellent repeatability and stability of the \methodName{} count estimator.
+Additionally, we compute the 95\% confidence interval for MAE and RMSE and find that they are [8.24, 8.31] and [35.94, 36.30] respectively.
+This means that when retraining our model from scratch the validation results are 95\% likely to fall within this range of values.
+This confirms excellent repeatability and stability of \methodName{}.

 \textbf{Exemplar quality.}